-A panel session will include 15-minute presentations of three to five papers centralized around a common theme.
-Panel organizers should submit a 250-word abstract for the panel and for each paper.
-All panels should allocate time for audience participation.
+A panel session will include 15-minute presentations of three to five papers focused on a common theme.
+Panel organizers should submit a 250-500 word abstract for the panel and for each paper.
+All panels must allocate time for audience participation.

 Conference participants may also choose to submit abstracts for individual papers.
-Please submit a paper title and a 250-word abstract.
-Presenters will have between 15-30 minutes to present, with an audience-led question and answer session following the presentation.
+Please submit a paper title and a 250-500 word abstract.
+Presenters will have between 15 minutes to present, with an audience-led question and answer session following presentations.

 For these non-traditional presentation formats please submit a 250-500-word abstract explaining your central theme and the activity you will pursue in a 90-minute session.